-Verbal microaggressions are everyday prejudicial comments.
-They are thought to perpetuate inequalities and have a cumulative negative impact on the wellbeing of members of minoritised groups.
-To date, little attention has been given to the systematic study of microaggressions as they occur.
-We seek to address this gap and, in so doing, connect microaggressions research with broader scholarship concerning prejudice and discrimination in situated interaction.
-In this article, we focus specifically on (hetero)sexist microaggressions (those targeting women and sexual minorities).
-Conversation analysis (CA) and membership categorisation analysis (MCA) are applied to excerpts of naturally-occurring and focus group conversation in order to determine what (hetero)sexist microaggressions look like in practice; how (hetero)sexist microaggressions affect the courses and outcomes of conversations; and whether (hetero)sexist microaggressions map onto well-documented CA/MCA phenomena.
-Our findings suggest that when people produce microaggressive utterances, they use a range of devices (e.g., pre-sequences, idioms, humour) to mitigate accountability.
-Furthermore, on the part of recipients, the treatment of an utterance as microaggressive can involve the hallmarks of dispreferred turns such as hesitation and/or indirect challenges involving deletion or repair initiation.
-We therefore propose that the presence of such features of speakers' and/or recipients' talk might be understood as criteria for an utterance or sequence being considered microaggressive and, relatedly, that microaggressions should be read in dialogue.
-Moreover, the deployment of such strategies suggests that speakers and recipients are agentic in the (re)production of (hetero)sexism, and therefore may be similarly agentic in effecting change.
+Verbal microaggressions perpetuate inequalities and negatively impact wellbeing.
+Yet, there is little work on microaggressions in situ.
+We address this gap, connecting microaggressions research with scholarship concerning prejudice and discrimination in situated interaction, and focusing on (hetero)sexist microaggressions.
+Conversation analysis (CA) and membership categorisation analysis (MCA) are applied to excerpts of naturally-occurring and focus group conversation to determine what (hetero)sexist microaggressions look like in practice; how they affect conversations; and whether they map onto well-documented CA/MCA phenomena.
+Findings suggest that when people produce microaggressive utterances, they use various devices (e.g. pre-sequences, idioms, humour) to mitigate accountability.
+Furthermore, concerning recipients' reactions, the treatment of an utterance as microaggressive can involve hallmarks of dispreferred turns including hesitation and/or indirect challenges involving deletion/ repair initiation.
+We therefore propose that such features are criteria for an utterance/sequence to be considered microaggressive.
+Moreover, such strategies suggest that speakers/recipients are agentic in the (re)production of (hetero)sexism, and therefore may be agentic in effecting change.